Ausgi/Java_PlannerTool/README.md

 In order to attach your own database you must put your database credentials to the code.
 There are two files containing the credentials:
-- "CourseQueries.java" line 88 (Check the commens in code)
+- "CourseQueries.java" line 88 (Check the comments in code)
 - "Schedule.java" at lines 14-16 (Check the comments in code)

 Run the sql-file with SQL client to create the database and example data.
 Open the application with JDE such as Eclipse.
 Run the Schedule.java.
 See the example data and start using the application.